Surgical Complications at a Glance

 - Vitamin E

 Some of the common problems associated with skin surgery include fainting, seizures, and diaphoresis.
 Fainting is almost always a vasovagal reaction, and the best treatment is to position the patient in the Trendelenburg position.
 Seizures sometimes occur with the vasovagal reaction and are short lived.
 Usually, when patients faint, there is a history of fainting episodes, pointing out the importance of inquiring about this in the medical history.
 Diaphoresis may occur associated with a vasovagal reaction, angina, or hypoglycemia.

 Certain equipment is necessary to address emergencies.
-A “crash cart” includes ...
+A “crash cart” includes a heart monitor ...